themeteorchef/mailing-lists-with-mailchimp/mailing-lists-with-mailchimp.md

 ```
 Some of this should look familiar.
 We can see our variables declared from earlier at the top and a new method being added `getSubscribers` that we're trying to call from the client when our subscribers list loads up.
 Our call to MailChimp is for the `lists` resource and the `members` method associated with that resource.
 In our options, we pass an `id` parameter which is equal to the `listId` we fetch from our `settings.json` file and then we pass another parameter `status` which tells MailChimp we want all of the members of this mailing list that are currently subscribed.

-Just like we did earlier, we set this call up to be synchronous, meaning we wait for data to be returned before continue returning from our method.
+Just like we did earlier, we set this call up to be synchronous, meaning we wait for data to be returned before we continue returning from our method.
 But wait...what's this call to `_.map()` about?
 Ah!
 This is a matter of efficiency.
 In our interface, we only need/want to list the email addresses of each of our subscribers, nothing else.
 When we get a successful response back from MailChimp, they send us back a bunch of information in the form of individual objects for each subscriber in an array called `data`.

-Here, then, we use map to say "for each of the objects in the `subscribers.data` array, return a single object with a parameter called `email` equal to the currently looped users email address. `_.map()` then (which we get from the [Underscore](http://underscorejs.org) library that's baked into both Meteor and [Base](https://github.com/themeteorchef/base)) returns an array with objects containing the single email field for each subscriber.
+Here, then, we use map to say "for each of the objects in the `subscribers.data` array, return a single object with a parameter called `email` equal to the currently looped user's email address. `_.map()` then (which we get from the [Underscore](http://underscorejs.org/#map) library that's baked into both Meteor and [Base](https://github.com/themeteorchef/base#packages-included)) returns an array with objects containing the single email field for each subscriber.
 Cool!

 Once we have this filtered array, we simply return it to the client.
 Let's hop back over to there now to see how this gets to the template.